pavithrasunilkumar/IntriVue/README.md

 Final transcript → Answer Evaluation + Session Memory Update
       ↓
 Next Question Generation
-   (RAG context: Resume + JD  +  Session Memory: prior Q&A in this interview)
+   (RAG context: Vector-DB-retrieved Resume/JD chunks  +  Session Memory: prior Q&A)
       ↓
 Text-to-Speech → question spoken back to candidate
       ↓
 (loop continues, difficulty adapts, follow-ups triggered as needed)
 ```

-The key difference from the text-based mode: every new question is grounded not only in the resume/JD retrieval, but in the **running memory of the current session**, so the interviewer can reference something said several turns earlier — the same way a human interviewer would.
+The key difference from the text-based mode: every new question is grounded not only in vector-database retrieval, but in the **running memory of the current session**, so the interviewer can reference something said several turns earlier — the same way a human interviewer would.

 ---